tenkyu/jimdo/README.md

  1. Firstly I pushed your project into my github repository, here is the link https://github.com/tenkyu/jimdo
  2. Created a Heroku application for Continuous integration, delivery, and deployment: https://jimdo.herokuapp.com
+ 3. You can watch the video for detailed and visual explanations: https://youtu.be/9NQsV87m7TM

 ## Task #1